5 Must See Horror Films from 1983

 In the first film, Norman Bates was the disturbed killer, but in the sequel, he becomes more of a sympathetic character that audiences root for with Anthony Perkins delivering another brilliant performance, showcasing the complex layers of Norman's character.

-Despite its strong storyline and skilled performances, Psycho II remains an underrated film in the franchise for me a it often gets overshadowed by the original but it deserves recognition for its ability to build upon the legacy of the classic movie and is a damn good movie in itself.
+Despite its strong storyline and skilled performances, Psycho II remains an underrated film for me as it often gets overshadowed by the original but it deserves recognition for its ability to build upon the legacy of the classic movie and is a damn good movie in itself.
 [Psycho II on IMDB]

 Videodrome